miker704/Strife/patches.md

     - changed colors of user option buttons in all of the  friend list sections.
     - changed colors of usernames in all of the  friend list sections.
     - Added and fixed tooltips on channel nav bar.
+    - Fixed header nav bar sizings in explore servers page, dmServers and Servers.
+    - remodeled user nav bar to scale with proper sizing.
+    - resized channel nav bar dmServer navbar and explore servers navbar.
+    - resized server nav bar.
+    - changed tool tips for server nav bar.
+    - Added new colors for backend console.
+    - Added new info in dev console.
+    - Changed text on the deleted server loading screen.

+## Backend Changes

+- Changed the routes to the new Routing system on the frontend to redirect banned users from both dmservers and servers to the banned user loading screen and send them page to the home dashboard.

+- Changed jbuilder return for servers general channel from general_channel_id servers.channels.first.id to servers.channels.order(:id).first.id to prevent reading the wrong channel when the general channel updates and switches to the end of the table when read from disk level.

+- Changed jbuilder return for the first message of the general channel for servers changing from messages servers.channels.first.messages.includes(:user) to servers.channels.order(:id).first.messages.includes(:user)

+- Changed return action cable text colors to easily identify which redux call is being taken place.

 ### Other Changes